 Reserve a room at one of Vancouver's finest places (or hit up happy hour at the hotel bar) and you just might brush shoulders with your favorite movie star.

 The Sutton Place Hotel

-When stars stay in Vancouver, there's a good chance they're staying at the Sutton Place Hotel.
-One of only a small number of hotels in Canada to win the prestigious AAA Five-Diamond rating, Sutton Place has hosted Ben Affleck, Arnold Schwarzenegger, Robert Pattinson, and Dakota Fanning, among many, many others.
-(Obviously, it's also one of the Top 10 Hotels in Downtown Vancouver.)
+When celebrities come to Vancouver, there's a good chance they'll be checking into the Sutton Place Hotel.
+Recipient of the prestigious AAA Four-Diamond rating, Sutton Place has hosted Ben Affleck, Arnold Schwarzenegger, Robert Pattinson, and Dakota Fanning, among others.

 The hotel calls its ambience "cosmopolitan" with a "European charm," but if you can't afford the $500 base rate, there's always the English club-inspired (and open-to-the-public) Gerard Lounge to go for a drink and some celebrity spotting.